RedEchidnaUK/AutoShutdownSchedule/README.md

 ![Result](images/Output.png)

 ## Why Use This?
 Money!
 The largest share of Azure subscription costs when using Virtual Machines (IaaS) is the compute time: how many hours the VMs are running per month.
-If you have VMs that can be stopped during certain time periods, you can reduce the bill by turning them off (and “deallocating” them).
+If you have VMs that can be stopped during certain time periods, you can reduce the bill by turning them off (and "deallocating" them).

 Unfortunately, Microsoft doesn’t include any tools to directly manage a schedule like this.
 That’s what this runbook helps achieve without 3rd party management tools or chaining a junior admin to the keyboard for 6AM wakeup call.